 Foods To Avoid During Pregnancy

-OB/GYN Dr. Helen Gorlitsky clarified what's in the clear, what should be eaten in moderation, and what to avoid altogether.
-She also explained how to minimize risks for eating things that could cause complications with the pregnancy.
+Here’s what you need to know about what foods are good, what should be eaten in moderation, and what to avoid altogether—and, how to minimize your risk for eating foods that could cause complications with your pregnancy.

-Some fish are safe to eat during pregnancy, but others are not.
-Fish that are large and live longer lives are likely to have higher mercury content, and should be avoided throughout the pregnancy.
-Mercury consumed in food can harm a baby's nervous system as it develops.
-High-mercury fish include swordfish, shark, spiral fish, and mackerel.
+Some fish are safe to eat during pregnancy, but large fish that live longer are likely to have higher mercury content and should be avoided.
+Eating high-mercury fish can harm a baby's nervous system as it develops.
+High-mercury fish include tuna, swordfish, shark, spiral fish, and mackerel.

 Fish with low mercury content, like shrimp, salmon, tuna and trout, are safe to eat.
 Dietary guidelines for pregnant people recommend eating fish at two meals each week.

-Cheeses made with unpasteurized milk should be avoided throughout pregnancy because of bacteria that live in milk that aren't killed in the pasteurization process.
-These tend to be soft cheeses like brie and bleu cheese.
-A quick check on the ingredients label will tell you if a cheese is made with pasteurized milk or not.
+Avoid eating cheeses made with unpasteurized milk throughout pregnancy, as the pasteurization process doesn’t kill bacteria that live in milk.
+Cheeses made with unpasteurized milk are usually soft cheeses like brie and blue cheese.
+A quick check on the ingredients label will tell you if a cheese is made with pasteurized or unpasteurized milk.

 Unwashed fruits and vegetables

-Not just in cookie dough, raw eggs can turn up in everyday foods like Caesar dressing and homemade mayonnaise - or holiday treats like egg nog.
-Avoiding raw eggs reduces risk of contracting salmonella.
+Beyond unbaked cookie dough, raw eggs can turn up in everyday foods like Caesar dressing and homemade mayonnaise—or holiday treats like eggnog.
+Avoiding raw eggs reduces risk of contracting salmonella (bacteria that causes food poisoning).

 Alcohol and drugs